 Lethargy

 Lethargy is a state of reduced activity or unresponsiveness.
-If all of a sudden your beardie is looking dull, moving slower, or not moving at all, it’s lethargic and should be evaluated immediately.
+If your beardie is suddenly looking dull, moving slower, or not moving at all, it may be lethargic and should be evaluated at the vet.

 Loss Of Appetite